miguelmendesduarte/miguelmendesduarte/README.md

 #### I'm a Machine Learning Engineer at Visionspace, specializing in space-related projects :satellite:

+As part of my activities, I also contribute to the OPS-SAT mission with the **European Space Agency (ESA)** :rocket:

 I hold a degree in Electrical and Computer Engineering and have a keen interest in applying machine learning techniques to tackle environmental challenges.
 I'm excited to collaborate on meaningful projects that make a positive impact on our planet :earth_africa:

 - 📫 How to reach me: mdu97@hotmail.com